dokc/.github/PROFILE/readme.md

 * [Videos](https://www.youtube.com/c/DoKcommunity/featured) and [Blogs](https://dok.community/blog/).
 Over 700+ videos and blogs including how tos, tutorials, use cases, case studies, and more.
 * [DoK Reports](https://dok.community/dok-reports/).
 DoKC works with an independent research firm to annually produce the industry’s only DoK-focused report.
 * [Livestreams and Local Meetups](https://www.meetup.com/Data-on-Kubernetes-community/events/).
 Weekly livestreams on DoK-related topics including demos, tutorials, visionary talks, panels, and more.
 * [DoK Days @ KubeCon](https://dok.community/).
-We host hybrid events twice a year for people to get together and learn in-person or online.
+We host hybrid events for people to get together and learn in-person or online.
 Details are published on our main website.

 ## Communicate
 You can connect with us in many ways.
 Below is a list of our primary channels to join discussions within DoKC: